nlsblnr/target-fluctuation-reserves/README.md

 The following things would be valuable extensions to the simulation:

-- Add correlated asset returns so the portfolio reflects how markets move together.
-This will make the simulation more realistic than treating each asset independently.

 - Include transaction costs and more detailed rebalancing rules.
 That will show how often rebalancing is truly beneficial after costs.

 - Make liabilities more realistic by linking them to interest rates, benefit payments, or contributions.
 This will improve the asset-liability view of the pension fund.